Triviality vs perturbation theory: an analysis for mean-field $\varphi^4$-theory in four dimensions: Introduction

 \section{Introduction}

 Perturbative expansions in quantum field theory are supposed to be divergent.
-One manifestation of this divergence is the presence of instanton singularities when one analyzes the nontrivial minima of the classical action in the complex coupling constant \cite{Lipatov}.
-Through an expansion in terms of Feynman diagrams, the number of graphs at high orders in perturbation increases very quickly.
-In theories like $\varphi^4$, this number behaves as $K!$ where $K$ is the order of perturbation theory.
-In four dimensions, another possible source of divergence implied by the need of renormalization is the so-called renormalon after t'Hooft \cite{’tHooft1979}.
+One manifestation of this divergence is the presence of instanton singularities which are related to the nontrivial minima of the classical action as a function of the complex coupling constant \cite{Lipatov}.
+In the expansion in terms of Feynman diagrams, the divergence is reflected by the fact that the number of graphs at high orders in perturbation increases rapidly.
+In theories like $\varphi^4$, this number behaves as $K!$ where $\,K\,$ is the order of perturbation theory.
+In this paper, we use the notation $\,\varphi^4_d$-theory for $\,\varphi^4$ theory in $\,d\,$ dimensions.
+In four dimensions, another possible source of divergence implied by the need of renormalization is the so-called renormalon after 't Hooft\cite{tHooft1979}.
 This singularity is related to the presence of Feynman graphs with a number of renormalization subtractions proportional to the order of perturbation theory.
-For the $\varphi^4_4$-theory, graphs with $N$ insertions of bubble graphs contributing to the six-point function typically behave as $N!$, making the perturbative expansion apparently divergent.
+For the $\varphi^4_4$-theory, graphs with $N$ insertions of bubble subgraphs contributing to the six-point function typically behave as $\,N!\,$, so that the perturbative expansion is apparently divergent.

-Nevertheless, the $\varphi^4$ Schwinger functions can in some cases be recovered from the perturbative expansion by Borel summation.
+Nevertheless, the $\varphi^4$ Schwinger functions can in some cases be recovered from the perturbative expansion by Borel resummation.
 In $\varphi^4_2$ models \cite{EckmannMagnen}, the $n$-point Schwinger functions